data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ![distribution of games for each console](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/distribution%20of%20games%20for%20each%20console.png)

-*Figure 1.10 - distribution of videogame releases over time*
+*Figure 1.10 - Distribution of Videogame Releases Over Time*

 here we can see that the lifespan of all of these platforms tends to be 4-10 years, with the GBA having active videogame releases for only 4 years, and the PS2 having active releases for a little over 10 years.
 The PC is the obvious outlier having released videogames for over 30 years.